liskeee/blog/src/content/blog/are-dev-containers-worth-it.md

 - [Docker](https://www.docker.com/)

 That's it!
-You don't need to install any additional software or dependencies aside of IDE which supports dev containers.
+You don't need to install any additional software or dependencies aside of IDE which supports **Dev Containers**.

 ## Getting Started

-I'll be using [Visual Studio Code](https://code.visualstudio.com/) because it's free, open-source, and has excellent support for Dev Containers.
+I'll be using [Visual Studio Code](https://code.visualstudio.com/) because it's free, open-source, and has excellent support for **Dev Containers**.
 As a sample project, I'll use the free Astro theme [dante-astro-theme](https://github.com/JustGoodUI/dante-astro-theme) so be aware that for you some steps may be different.

 1. Open your project in VS Code.